xprova/bisect-tau/README.md

 ...
 ```

-If bisection is progressing correcting then window size will shrink by a
+If bisection is progressing correctly then window size will shrink by a factor
-factor of 2 per round and settling time will increase in small increments
+of 2 and settling time will increase slightly on each round (although not at
-(although not at the beginning or very end of the process).
+the beginning or very end of the process).

-A waveform window will also appear and show plots of signals `q` and `qn` as
+A waveform window will also appear and show plots of `q` and `qn` as the
-the design is pushed into deeper metastable states.
+design is pushed into deeper metastable states.

 ### 4. Calculating Tau

-Once bisection is complete, execute:
+Once bisection is complete, run:

 ```
 ./bisect-tau calculate